bw0rth/pync/README.md

-Though not yet as fully featured as [netcat](https://en.wikipedia.org/wiki/Netcat), it can open TCP connections, send UDP packets, listen on arbitrary TCP and UDP ports and even perform a simple port scan.
+Though not yet as fully featured as [netcat](https://en.wikipedia.org/wiki/Netcat), it can open TCP connections, send UDP packets, listen on arbitrary TCP and UDP ports and more.

 Common uses include:
 * Interactive client/server communication